Fine-Tune Factory LLMs for Continual Learning with Training Hub and PEFT

 """

-if 'model_name' not in data:
+if 'model_id' not in data:

-raise ValueError('Missing model_name')
+raise ValueError('Missing model_id')

 return True

-async def fetch_data(url: str) -> List[Dict[str, Any]]:
+async def fetch_data(api_url: str, model_id: str) -> Optional[Dict[str, Any]]:

-"""Fetch training data from external API.
+"""Fetch data from the training API.

 Args: